szepeviktor/hosting-check/README.md

 | td              | 5.4    |  9.112 |  12.053 |  7.854 |
 | sh              | 5.3    | 11.160 |   8.667 |  1.397 |
 | mc              | 5.3    |  7.810 |   7.396 |  5.288 |

+### Contribution

+You are more than welcome to test drive this script and attach the output in an [issue](https://github.com/szepeviktor/hosting-check/issues/new).